Curriculum

 - Based on the evidence of cognitive science, our curriculum is designed to make learning more effective by using spaced repetition and interleaving of key knowledge and concepts, with frequent and regular retrieval of previously learned content.

-- All topics have an accompanying knowledge web.
+- All topics have progression document.
 These documents set out the core knowledge to be acquired by the end of the topic, the key vocabulary to be acquired and the threshold concepts covered by that topic.
 They help pupils relate each topic to previously studied topics and to form strong, meaningful schema.
-These are sent home and shared with parents to assist with home learning.

 - All topics are underpinned by high quality texts to ensure that children have a wide range of reading experiences and a sound knowledge of books and stories.
 For example, children in UKS2 studying the geography of America will look at Holes by Louis Sachar.
 They will write in role, look at key themes and draw conclusions about life for a child growing up in America in the 21st century.
 Texts are also used to explore vocabulary and help to develop children’s use of language both in everyday speech and in their writing.